 Considerations for the best privacy search engines

-While looking for the best private search engines, few things need to be kept in mind;
+While looking for the best search engines that are private, few things need to be kept in mind;

 - Privacy – Try to understand and look for things which the search engine might log.
 If you are not sure then either you go through this blog to check multiple reviews of the search engines.

-Then again it’s advisable to use a VPN while browsing private search engines, because it’s always good to be safe than sorry.
+Then again it’s advisable to use a VPN while browsing search engines that are private, because it’s always good to be safe than sorry.
 Mass surveillance is on the rise and in case your private search engine fails to provide utmost security; your VPN would still work as a fail-safe to keep your privacy and identity anonymous.
+You could also choose to utilise a vpn search engine.

 Anonymize your searches with Private Search Engines